 - Click on View my confirmation.

-- Select the applicable medical policy from the drop-down menu.
+- Select the applicable travel medical insurance policy from the dropdown menu.

-- Click on Tax receipt at the bottom of your screen, beneath Downloadable Resources.
+- Click on Tax receipt at the bottom of the page, beneath Downloadable ressources.